Pre-1 July 2014 fee arrangements

 Read more about managing accommodation bonds.

-Residents pay an accommodation charge if, on the day they entered residential aged care, they were:
+Before 1 October 2022, residents paid an accommodation charge if, on the day they entered residential aged care, they:

 - had high-level care needs